melpar26/Melissa-s_Portafolio/README.md

 # Melissa's Portafolio
 Hi!
-This is my portafolio repository for all my data analytics projects.
+Here you will find all my data analytics projects

 ## Project 1: Exploring Mexico City Airbnb data
 - Data was taken from Inside Airbnb and includes listings from September 2021 to September 2022